 Evaluating Your Marketing Funnel Metrics

-The most important pieces to look at here are going to be the cost per opportunity and the return on investment.
+The most important pieces to look at this sales funnel stage are going to be the cost per opportunity and the return on investment.
 From our experience, we’ve seen the cost per opportunity be as low as $300-$600 and as much as $5-7,000.
-Whether or not these numbers fit your model will ultimately depend on how much you sell your product or service for and how long you think you’ll be able to retain a customer.
+Whether or not these numbers fit your model will ultimately depend on how much you sell your product or service for and how long you think customer retention is possible.